DanielaBerlin/QuizApp/README.md

 QuizApp is released under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use, modify, and distribute the application in accordance with the terms of the license.

-## Let's ace the Software Engineering Principles exam together with QuizApp!
+## 🏆Let's ace the Software Engineering Principles exam together with QuizApp! 🙌🏾